iamwhil/graph19/README.md

        `/_/====/_/-'\_\
         ""     ""    ""
 ```
-Graph19 is a test bed for the newest components of a rails application in March 2019.
+Graph19 is a test bed for the newest components of a rails application in March 2019 using Rails 6, graphql-ruby 1.9+, Ruby 2.6.2, RSpec, and application composition by components.

 ## Setup